matrSid/Orbit/README.md

-# Wick — a study companion, not a countdown app
+# Orbit — a study companion, not a countdown app

 Built for **Bal Bharati Hackathon 3.0** (Team Optimus Prime) from the "Smart Study Tracker" idea: a study timer that pauses itself when you